tobek/laminae/05-ngp.md

 post_intro_only: MEDIA("Michael Hutter - Carcosa XXIX (edited).jpg")

 quote: |
     > If you make rules only you can win by, they will play by other rules.
+TODO(quote maybe)[]
     >
     > <span class="attribution">--- Jesma Shirancord, "Vectors" <!-- James Richardson --><span>